AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49970-incorrect-handling-of-graphql-errors.md

 ---
 title: "ACSD-49970: Incorrect handling of GraphQL errors"
-description: Apply the ACSD-49970 patch to fix the Adobe Commerce issue where there is an incorrect handling of GraphQL errors, when New Relic Reporting is turned on.
+description: Apply the ACSD-49970 patch to fix the Adobe Commerce issue where there is incorrect handling of GraphQL errors when [!UICONTROL New Relic Reporting] is turned on.
 ---
 # ACSD-49970: Incorrect handling of GraphQL errors